 We’re thrilled to give back to our community through to the Children’s Healing Art Project (CHAP), Transition Projects, local schools and churches.

-Come visit our store to play with the vintage typewriters and say hello to our three lovely parakeets, Claude, Vincent, and Pablo.
+Come visit our store to play with the vintage typewriters and say hello to our two lovely parakeets, Claude and Pablo.